 I'm in the military and got new orders.
 How do I end my Tennessee lease?

-The federal Servicemembers Civil Relief Act applies in Tennessee.
-With qualifying PCS orders or a deployment of 90+ days, give your landlord written notice and a copy of your orders.
-Termination generally takes effect 30 days after the next rent due date.
+The federal Servicemembers Civil Relief Act (50 U.S.C.
+3955) applies in every Tennessee county.
+With a permanent change of station, or a deployment of not less than 90 days, deliver your landlord written notice and a copy of your orders.
+For a monthly lease, termination takes effect 30 days after the first date the next rent payment comes due after your notice is delivered.

 Is an early-termination fee legal in Tennessee?